transcom/mymove-docs/docs/dev/contributing/backend/Guide-to-Creating-an-Endpoint.md

                 produces: this field will always be application/json
                 parameters: include parameters associated with this path
                 responses: response codes for this path, and a schema reference and the description if needed.

+NOTE: The description item will reference markdown files in `swagger-def/info/`.
+This change is further described in a recent [PR](https://github.com/transcom/mymove/pull/7435).

 An example of the `Moves` path is as follows:

       /moves: